New York Medical College Opens Lyme Disease Diagnostic Center for Summer Season

 New York Medical College

-Valhalla, N.Y., May 28, 2015— In line with the official start of summer—peak Lyme disease season, New York Medical College (NYMC) today announced the seasonal opening of its Lyme Disease Diagnostic Center at 19 Bradhurst Avenue, Hawthorne, N.Y.
-Operating on a walk-in basis, the Center will be open on Mondays, Wednesdays and Thursdays from 5:00 p.m. to 7:00 p.m. through August.
+Valhalla, NY, June 14, 2017 – In line with the official start of summer—peak Lyme disease season—New York Medical College (NYMC) recently announced the seasonal opening of its Lyme Disease Diagnostic Center at 19 Bradhurst Avenue, Hawthorne, NY.
+Operating on a walk-in basis, the Center will be open June 5 through August 31 on Mondays, Wednesdays and Thursdays from 5:00 p.m. to 7:00 p.m.

-The Center has had a long history serving the local community and greater tri-state area.
-Established in 1989 and headed by Gary P. Wormser, M.D., professor of medicine, microbiology and immunology and pharmacology, and vice chair of medicine for research and development at NYMC, the Lyme Disease Diagnostic Center is staffed by experienced infectious diseases physicians and nurses with special expertise in the diagnosis and treatment of people with tick bites, early/acute Lyme disease, Anaplasmosis (Ehrlichiosis), and Babesiosis.
-To date, the Center has treated more than 10,000 patients.
+The Center has had a long history serving the local community and greater tristate area.
+Established in 1989 and headed by Gary P. Wormser, M.D., professor of medicine, microbiology and immunology, and pharmacology, and vice chair of medicine for research and development at NYMC, the Lyme Disease Diagnostic Center is staffed by experienced Infectious Diseases physicians and nurses with special expertise in the diagnosis and treatment of people with tick bites, early/acute Lyme disease, Anaplasmosis (Ehrlichiosis), and Babesiosis.

-“Lyme disease is the most common vector-borne illness in the United States, and if not treated properly, could result in significant illness,” said Dr. Wormser.
-“Preventative measures, such as wearing long pants when walking through bushy areas, spraying exposed skin with insect repellent containing DEET and thoroughly checking oneself, children and pets for ticks, are always your best lines of defense against infection.
-But, if you do get bitten by a tick, it is important to safely remove it with tweezers and seek medical attention immediately.”
+“Lyme disease is the most common vector-borne illness in the United States, and if not treated properly, can lead to arthritis and other serious complications,” said Dr. Wormser.
+“Preventative measures, such as wearing long pants when walking through wooded areas, spraying exposed skin with insect repellent containing DEET and thoroughly checking oneself, children and pets for ticks, are always your best lines of defense against infection.
+But, if you do get a tick bite, it is important to safely remove it with tweezers and seek medical attention.”

 Lyme disease is a bacterial infection caused by the bite of an infected deer tick.
-Infected ticks are found throughout New York State, including Westchester County.
+Infected ticks are found throughout the Lower Hudson Valley of New York State.
 If left untreated, the disease can cause a number of health problems.
 Patients treated with antibiotics in the early stage of the infection usually recover rapidly and completely.
 The early symptoms of Lyme disease may be mild and easily missed.

 Early symptoms of Lyme disease may include: